 This is the first in a four part blog series showcasing the finalists of this year's 25th Annual Hamilton Literary Awards.
 Find out which authors will take home the prizes by attending the gala celebration on Dec.
 10, 2018 at Theatre Aquarius.

 Hamilton is a city that abounds in poets, and this year's finalists speak to the diversity of the poetry being written in our city.
-From the life of legendary painter, to our complicated relationship with grief, to a nightmarish journey through a strange Metropolis, these books move from the conversational to the surreal and blur the boundaries between genres.
+From the struggles of mental illness, to a playful and provocative exploration of language, to the ghostly voices of Dundurn Castle, these books move from the conversational to the surreal and blur the boundaries between genres.

 This year's Award for Poetry is sponsored by: